 Editor’s notes: Whether and how does the external customer obtain the copy of a part of the operator’s MIB is FFS.

 The copy of a part of the Operator’s MIB can be obtained when the external customer negotiates contract with the NSP or CSP via BSS.
+S5-221196 proposes the solution for solving this EN.
+The Operator’s MIB can be carried by the service order completed and product order completed messages during the product ordering procedure.
+The customer can get the Operator’s MIB information via the reception of product order completed message.

 4 Detailed proposal